thebisquet/B_to_Wasm_Compiler/README.md

-# B_to_Wasm_Compiler
+# Visual_Basic_to_WebAssembly
-A compiler which converts the BASIC programming language into a web assembly bytecode for execution on client side browsers.
+A website designed to showcase how modern technologies can breathe new life into obsolete languages.